Yearnsmith/listr/README.md

 - -a, --**a**dd

 Append an item to a list.
-Requires user to give list-title and list-option. ¿If list-title doesn't exist, a new list will be created?
+Requires user to give list-title and list-option.
+If list-title doesn't exist, a new list will be created.

-- -c, --**c**reate

-Create a new list.
-Requires user to give list-title.
-A first list item is optional. ¿combine with add?

 - -e, --**e**cho